JoscaWij/JoscaWij/README.md

 👩‍💻 I started programming in 2020 and love it.
 In this [article](https://www.neuefische.de/magazin/josca-angelt-sich-als-erste-studentin-der-hamburg-media-school-das-neuefische-codingbootcamp-stipendium) you can read all about my experience at the neue fische bootcamp.

-👩‍🎓 In 2021 I will major in digital and media managment with the fokus von data analysis and social media marketing.
+👩‍🎓 In 2021 I will major in digital and media managment with the focus von data analysis and social media marketing.

 ✨ I love to express my creativity in coding creative projects or writing.